vishal-1344/vishal-1344/README.md

 ## What I Aim to Build

-My long-term goal is to develop a rich, modulatory, and adaptive framework for system-level reasoning, in which inference dynamics are actively controlled and regulated by shared geometric structure.
+My long-term goal is a principled framework for system-level reasoning in which inference is treated as a regulated dynamical computation.
+The systems I am interested in allocate computation adaptively, maintain invariants under shift, and remain stable over long horizons through monitoring and feedback rather than retraining.

-I am particularly interested in systems that:
+Concretely, I am interested in architectures that:

-- Allocate computation in response to internal instability or uncertainty
+- Allocate compute based on intrinsic instability or insufficiency
-- Regulate inference by stopping, damping, or redirecting trajectories when necessary
+- Enforce bounded behavior through damping, refinement, abstention, or early stopping
-- Adapt internal structure under distribution shift while preserving stability
+- Preserve latent structure under drift via slow-timescale adaptation
-- Maintain coherent organization over long reasoning horizons
+- Expose interpretable internal commitments that support governance and debugging

 I draw inspiration from **recurrent cortical circuits, neuromodulatory feedback**, and **multi-timescale plasticity**.
 Using tools from **nonlinear dynamics** and **control**, I aim to design models that are *self-monitoring, self-regulating, and robust* by construction.